Yanni Gourde Game Preview: Kraken vs. Kings

 Gourde Season Stats Insights

-- In 31 games this season, Gourde has averaged 17:49 on the ice, while putting up a plus-minus rating of -3.
+- In 33 games this season, Gourde has averaged 17:54 on the ice, while putting up a plus-minus of -6.

-- In four of 31 games this year, Gourde has scored a goal, but there are no multi-goal efforts on his ledger.
+- Gourde has a goal in four games this year through 33 games played, but has not had multiple goals in any of those games.

-- In 10 of 31 games this season, Gourde has recorded a point, including two games with two or more points.
+- Gourde has registered a point in a game 10 times this year over 33 games played, with multiple points in two games.

-- In seven of 31 games this year, Gourde has had an assist, including one match with at least two.
+- Gourde has an assist in seven of 33 games this season, with multiple assists in one of them.

-- Gourde's odds on his points prop carry an implied probability of 45.5% that he goes over.
+- The implied probability is 43.5% that Gourde hits the over on his points over/under based on the odds.

-- The implied probability of Gourde going over his assist prop bet, based on the odds, is 31.2%.
+- Given his moneyline odds, Gourde has an implied probability of 29.4% of going over his assist prop bet.

 Sign up for Underdog fantasy today.